adamralph/adamralph.github.com/_posts/2014-03-15-no-tech-lead.md

 ### Discussion and debate

+> Good tech leads listen and encourage debate.
+When the team is unable to resolve a debate, they describe a process or framework of thinking that would help them resolve it.
+They don’t enter discussions with foregone conclusions, and always allow themselves to be persuaded by great ideas.

+> Bad tech leads allow debates to go on for too long without resolution, hampering the productivity of the team.
+Others cut off debate prematurely, dismissing new discussions by saying the matter is “already settled.”
+Bad tech leads believe it is more important that they win the argument than that the team reaches the right decision.

 All members of the team need to be doing the things in 'good'.

 In my team we have heated debates and we always manage to settle them somehow.
 Sometimes, a team member takes the position of mediator and suggests a resolution to a particularly difficult conflict of views.
 This role emerges organically during the debate and is usually the best person to have taken that role for that given debate.
 This is better than appointing one person to always mediate regardless and avoids the problems listed in 'bad'.

 ### Project management

+> Good tech leads are proactive.
+They make sure technical progress is on track.
+They work with team members to come up with estimates and to establish intermediate milestones.
+They anticipate areas of concern and make sure they are addressed before they become a problem.
+They identify technical roadblocks and help the team get around them.
+They identify areas of overlap where work can be shared, and conversely, find areas that are not getting enough attention and direct resources toward it.

+> Bad tech leads are reactive.
+They may delegate, but do not follow up to make sure progress is being made.
+They don’t set intermediate goals and hope that everything just comes together in the end.
+They wait until just before launch to do end-to-end tests of complex systems.
+They allow team members to waste time on interesting but unimportant work.

 The team should be addressing the things listed in 'good' together.